hzjsxu/MNESEDA/README.md

 ```

-### Note: The code will be public once the paper is accepted.
+### Note: The processed data and code will be public once our webserver is built.